elhumble/minION_species_ID/README.md

 The following software is required to run the pipeline.
 You will find further information on installing these in the [software installation advice](#installadvice) section at the bottom of this repository.
+Make sure you have got these up and running before proceeding.

 - Guppy
 - hd5